RECORD STORE TALES MkII: Getting More Tale

 #395: Dutch Boy

 Another place that carried a small section of music was actually Dutch Boy Food Markets, just down the street from Hi-Way Market.
-It too is long gone, but I have many memories of that place.
-It had a small music section, but they also sold food, toys and clothing.
+It too is long gone, but I have many memories.
+It had a modest dedicated music area, but they also sold food, toys and clothing.
 It was considered a supermarket but it had a little bit of everything.
 My dad remembers buying many of my beloved G.I.
 Joe figures at that store.
 He also says that we bought our Atari 2600 there.
 That Atari still works today.
 I think we got it in 1982.
 My aunt actually used to work at a Dutch Boy location (not the same one) in Waterloo.

 My friend Bob used to go there frequently.
 I used to think it was because he was Dutch, but it probably had more to do with the fact that one of the Kitchener stores was within biking distance.